Opportunity scrutiny, signs of a scam.

 - Bitcoin cannot be doubled – Like gold, bitcoins can never be doubled or multiplied.
 This is because the total number of coins and how they can be generated are already built-in to the protocol code.
 If a company claims they’ve discovered a magic doubling formula, consider that a sure-fire sign they’re a scam.

 A couple of steps for you to take to ensure legitimacy of the site you visit:

 - You should also Turn on Smart Screen Filter (in i.e or It’s equivalent in other browsers), as shown below:

 It will warn you if the site you are visiting is impersonating another one or contains threats to your computer.

-c) TechMonegy Ltd uses SSL/TLS high grade 256 bit encryption.
-This is conveyed in the padlock icon you see in I.E browser address bar.
+- TechMonegy Ltd uses SSL/TLS high grade 256 bit encryption.
+This is conveyed in the green padlock icon you see in I.E browser address bar.
 It ensures higher algorithmically encrypted security of information being transmitted through the site.

-c) Signal Services – Have a look around the internet and you’ll soon discover very quickly there are a ton of USELESS signal services.
+- Signal Services – Have a look around the internet and you’ll soon discover very quickly there are a ton of USELESS signal services.
 Only 1% may be making money while the others are LOSING their customers money.
-Trade Copy Hero© is profitable, verified and regulated !
+Trade Copy Hero© has been profitable, verified and regulated!